KatieThompson704/katie-fullstack-portfolio/README.md

 # katie-fullstack-portfolio
-Portfolio of work to showcase web application's Katie has built and deployed
+Portfolio of work to showcase web applications Katie has built and deployed

+## Description

+## Usage

+* Access my portfolio web application here:

+* Screenshots of the applicaiton included below: